Unit Tests

 Examples

-For example, let's say I have a feature view that determines if a user has good credit:
+For example, consider a Feature View that determines if a user has good credit:

 ### user_has_good_credit.py ###